Overtime - Episode #373 (Originally aired 1/15/16)

 Oh, no, no, that's the exact opposite.

-How How do you know that Hebrew scripture is that of an oppressed and persecuted people where God says, you are subordinated, but I make a covenant with you.
+Do you know that Hebrew scripture is that of an oppressed and persecuted people where God says, you are subordinated, but I make a covenant with you.

-Oh, yeah, that's a different.
-That's a different.
+Oh, yeah, that's a different, that's a different.

 There's just something.
 I don't know.